If you’re not familiar with the term “MLS” or “Multiple Listing Service,” take a moment to read our previous blog post, “What Is the MLS?”

 Now that you have a deeper understanding of what MLS data is, you can use it to build your arsenal of knowledge about each property before you begin reaching out to leads.

-Start your 7-day free trial and login to browse PropStream MLS data today!
+Start your 7-day free trial and log in to browse PropStream MLS data today!